 Old Man’s Journey isn’t just a great mobile game, but a game that tells a touching tale and has beautiful visuals to accompany it.
 There were many great mobile games this year, but this one kept me thinking about it long after I played, and that’s rare on this platform

 With Monument Valley 2, I got really excited to play this.
-I expected more and new at the same time.
+I expected more and something new at the same time.
 That’s not entirely what we got.
-We just got new really.
+We just got really new.
 MV2 is an extremely short game and not very challenging.
 The MC Escher-style puzzles were a breeze to get through, which is a shame, as the first game had a few head-scratchers.
 Using various switches, you push, pull, spin, and align the various platforms through optical illusions to get the character to the door.
-At the end of each stage, the player can swipe their finger around to create a star that goes into the heavens, the meaning of this is unknown.
+At the end of each stage, the player can swipe their finger around to create a star that goes into the heavens; the meaning of this is unknown.

-In the first game, we understood it was a journey, but this time around all I know is the character is a mother who is seeing her child off for her adventure and they reunite, that’s it.
+In the first game, we understood it was a journey, but this time around, all I know is that the character is a mother who is seeing her child off for her adventure, and they reunite.
+That’s it.
 I like subtle stories, but this one was too subtle.
-At least a few new elements are thrown in such as controlling two characters at once, which creates a tad bit more of a challenge.
+At least a few new elements are thrown in, such as controlling two characters at once, which creates a tad bit more of a challenge.

-Samsung has been one of the top leaders in the mobile department for a long time and for good reason.
+Samsung has been one of the top leaders in the mobile department for a long time, and for good reason.
 They continue to push their products with new ideas and reinvent them.
-They aren’t scared too as with every 2-3 generations we see an entirely different device.
-While the Note7 was a fantastic piece of hardware it was seriously flawed, and the Note8 is already a huge jump forward from that device.
-It shares similarities with the S8+ that was released earlier this year and that’s actually a good thing.
+They aren’t scared either, as every 2–3 generations we see an entirely different device.
+While the Note7 was a fantastic piece of hardware, it was seriously flawed, and the Note8 is already a huge jump forward from that device.
+It shares similarities with the S8+ that was released earlier this year, and that’s actually a good thing.

-You will notice it looks identical to the S8+ outside of the more rectangle edges and the screen is a smidge bigger.
-It features the same galaxy black design and gorgeous Infinity Display.
-From this point, it seemed not much different than S8+ I had earlier so I wasn’t too surprised, but new owners upgrading from older phones will be more amazed.
+You will notice it looks identical to the S8+ outside of the more rectangle edges, and the screen is a smidge bigger.
+It features the same galaxy black design and gorgeous infinity display.
+From this point, it seemed not much different than the S8+ I had earlier, so I wasn’t too surprised, but new owners upgrading from older phones will be more amazed.

 Note8 using Live Focus

-Outside of what we saw with Nougat on the S8+ the UI is the same and there’s only one extra software feature and that would be Live Messages using the S-Pen.
-When you write you can choose between glowing, sparkly, or other inks that turn into a GIF as you write.
-It’s a neat feature and is a great piece to add to the Note8’s S-Pen suite.
-Bixby is also rather used this time around with being a little more of an AI assistant and not an obtuse nuisance.
+Outside of what we saw with Nougat on the S8+, the UI is the same, and there’s only one extra software feature, and that would be Live Messages using the S-Pen.
+When you write, you can choose between glowing, sparkly, or other inks that turn into a GIF as you write.
+It’s a neat feature and a great piece to add to the Note 8’s S-Pen suite.
+Bixby is also rather used this time around, being a little more of an AI assistant and not an obtuse nuisance.
 Most people may still prefer OK Google over this, but I liked being able to hold down a physical button and ask Bixby questions.
 It just seemed faster and more reliable.

-Bottom line, you can’t go wrong with the Note8, especially with the great battery life I have been getting.
-It has only needed one charge in a single day even on heavy use.
+Bottom line: you can’t go wrong with the Note8, especially with the great battery life I have been getting.
+It has only needed one charge in a single day, even for heavy use.
 From the camera, screen, S-Pen, larger RAM, and many other features packed in here, the Note8 is a beast of a phone and the best you can get on the market right now.

 Well, this is a bit awkward.
-Here we are barely 6 months after the Note7 fiasco and we have the all-new Galaxy S8 series that can be claimed as the final iPhone killer.
-The Note7 was the biggest cell phone disaster in history and yet somehow Samsung was able to slingshot around all of this over a corruption scandal, exploding batteries, and a well thought, but failed recall.
+Here we are, barely 6 months after the Note 7 fiasco, and we have the all-new Galaxy S8 series that can be claimed as the final iPhone killer.
+The Note7 was the biggest cell phone disaster in history, and yet somehow Samsung was able to slingshot around all of this over a corruption scandal, exploding batteries, and a well-thought-out but failed recall.
 Relying on sales of the S7 and S6 phones, Samsung poured all the Note7 features into the S7 Edge and called it a day.
-It kept everyone busy while LG and other manufacturers stole the Note7 market.
-The Galaxy S8 isn’t just a new and slightly updated Galaxy phone, it’s practically all new in terms of design and hardware.
-There are more features than the iPhone could ever imagine, it’s sleeker, slimmer, and more robust than the iPhone 7 ever could be.
-Did Samsung really create such an amazing phone in the span between the S7 and Note7?
+It kept everyone busy while LG and other manufacturers stole the Note 7 market.
+The Galaxy S8 isn’t just a new and slightly updated Galaxy phone; it’s practically all new in terms of design and hardware.
+There are more features than the iPhone could ever imagine; it’s sleeker, slimmer, and more robust than the iPhone 7 ever could be.
+Did Samsung really create such an amazing phone in the span between the S7 and Note 7?
 Let’s find out.

 The Design

-Let’s start with the unboxing of this thing, it’s similar to any recent Samsung box with a SIM tool, instructions, charger, cable, and if you had the Note7, two converter plugs.
-When you hold the phone in your hand it feels heavy but so sleek and beautiful.
+Let’s start with the unboxing of this thing.
+It’s similar to any recent Samsung box with a SIM tool, instructions, charger, cable, and if you had the Note 7, two converter plugs.
+When you hold the phone in your hand, it feels heavy but so sleek and beautiful.
 The Midnight Black color is by far one of the most beautiful phones to ever be made.
-The entire phone is glass which is a far cry from the plastic backs and aluminum bodies from the Note 4 and beyond.
+The entire phone is glass, which is a far cry from the plastic backs and aluminum bodies of the Note 4 and beyond.
 The entire phone is pitch black, and I mean pure black.
-It looks like you’re looking into the sky on a clear dark night.
-Gone is the front physical button replaced by a pressure-sensitive home button on the screen.
-The volume rocker is thinner and sleek along with the power button.
-The new Bixby button (later) is smaller than the power button and underneath the volume rocker which takes getting used to.
-There’s a fingerprint sensor on the back next to the camera as well as a heart rate sensor.
-Now I have to tell you that the fingerprint scanner feels natural as your finger is already resting in that area.
-LG phones have had their scanners on the back for a while now so it’s nothing new.
+It looks like you’re looking into the sky on a clear, dark night.
+Gone is the front physical button, replaced by a pressure-sensitive home button on the screen.
+The volume rocker is thinner and sleeker, along with the power button.
+The new Bixby button (later) is smaller than the power button and underneath the volume rocker, which takes getting used to.
+There’s a fingerprint sensor on the back next to the camera, as well as a heart rate sensor.
+Now I have to tell you that the fingerprint scanner feels natural, as your finger is already resting in that area.
+LG phones have had their scanners on the back for a while now, so it’s nothing new.
 It’s just a small rectangle in the back and is more responsive than ever.

-The camera is virtually flush with the phone this time and yet Samsung was able to make the phone more powerful.
+The camera is virtually flush with the phone this time, and yet Samsung was able to make the phone more powerful.
 Long gone are the typical Galaxy designs of flat edges and round corners.
-The entire phone is a seamless piece of glass and the edges are perfectly rounded and blend in with the edged screen.
-When I have my phone sitting on a surface it looks like a beautiful piece of black onyx as the AMOLED display only turns on the pixels it needs for the Always On Display (introduced in the S7).
-The phone is as dark as the screen is it’s a seamless color which is something that’s never been seen on a phone.
-Sadly, this illusion is broken on other colors of the phone thus why Midnight Black is my favorite color.
-The loss of a physical home button and lack of a front logo allows Samsung to create a much larger screen without making the phone larger in scope, it’s a smart design choice that Apple needs to get on board with.
+The entire phone is a seamless piece of glass, and the edges are perfectly rounded and blend in with the edged screen.
+When I have my phone sitting on a surface, it looks like a beautiful piece of black onyx, as the AMOLED display only turns on the pixels it needs for the Always On Display (introduced in the S7).
+The phone is as dark as the screen; it’s a seamless color, which is something that’s never been seen on a phone.
+Sadly, this illusion is broken on other colors of the phone, which is why Midnight Black is my favorite color.
+The loss of a physical home button and the lack of a front logo allow Samsung to create a much larger screen without making the phone larger in scope.
+It’s a smart design choice that Apple needs to get on board with.

 The Engine